-Both the M100 and the E-510 have been discontinued, but can regularly be found used on eBay.
+Both the M100 and the E-510 have been discontinued, but can regularly be found used on ebay.
 The E-510 was replaced by the Olympus E-520, while the M100 was followed by the Canon M200.
 Further information on the features and operation of the M100 and E-510 can be found, respectively, in the Canon M100 Manual (free pdf) or the online Olympus E-510 Manual.

 So how do things add up?
 Is the Canon M100 better than the Olympus E-510 or vice versa?
 The listing below highlights the relative strengths of the two models.